thebioengineer/sandbox/README.md

     ## [1] FALSE

-This is just the beginning, with future work to allow the export of specific objects from the environments, logging, etc
+This is just the beginning, with future work to allow the export of specific objects either into the sandbox or out, logging, etc